jlimyt/react-todo-list/README.md

 * Docker

-The following will be used:
+The following ports will be used:

 * database: 5432
 * backend: 8080